 When you are a native speaker, you can of course claim to be fluent in your mother tongue.
 But it is a common misconception that to be truly bilingual, you have to have acquired your second language (and additional ones) in early childhood already.
 Studies into language learning show that it is certainly easier to do so, but you can become bilingual later in life as well, in adolescence and in adulthood.

 Certain factors might contribute to becoming bilingual, such as immigration, but also growing up in a multicultural household or neighborhood, or with a bilingual caretaker.
-But you can also acquire a second language through school or studies alone and all by yourself.
+But you can also acquire a second language through school or study alone and all by yourself.

 Is bilingualism a question of proficiency?